CharlieBytesX/CharlieBytesX/README.md

 # The Solrac Boy
 I'm a fullstack developer, interested in building performant apps.
-I also like low-level stuff and optimizing anything.
+I also like low-level stuff and optimizing.
 <br/>
 I love NeoVim, the terminal, and anything that enables me to develop any idea **Blazingly Fast**.